cfjedimaster/raymondcamden2020/_posts/2023/02/15/2023-02-15-building-a-mastodon-bot-listing-page-in-eleventy.md

 }
 ```

 Pretty simple, right?
-All Mastodon user's have an RSS feed of their activity.
+All Mastodon users have an RSS feed of their activity.
 I used an RSS Parser to bring it in, get the most recent toot, and get the GUID value.
 That value looks like this (line breaks added for readability):

 ```xml
 <guid isPermaLink="true">